Implementing basic Haskell lenses in twenty exercises

 like object-oriented programming.
 Haskell lens

-others—often feature lens composition (.)
+others—often feature lens composition (.) that feels

 “backwards” to functional programmers, but the right way around to